javadeb/javadeb.github.io/README.md

 I am skilled in EM simulation and RF system design using tools such as HFSS, CST, ADS, and MATLAB/Simulink.
 My work includes antenna design, phased array systems, and modeling complex RF architectures to optimize performance and efficiency.

-Currently, I work as an RF Designer at MEAM, where I design high-efficiency microwave sources based on klystron and magnetron technologies.
+Currently, I work as an RF Designer, where I design high-efficiency microwave sources based on magnetron technologies.
 Using COMSOL and HFSS, I develop and simulate high-power electromagnetic sources in L-band and C-band frequencies, contributing to improved performance, reliability, and efficiency.

 ---